falkodev/apos-nuxt-demo/README.md

   },
 }
 ```
-Here, we declare a empty `order` and each time `addToOrder` is called, it adds a new dish to the order.
+Here, we declare an empty `order` and each time `addToOrder` is called, it adds a new dish to the order.
 If this is not familiar to you, consult the [Vuex documentation](https://vuex.vuejs.org/), the state manager from Vue.

 Import the mutation in `frontend/pages/index.vue` and add it to the `methods` used in this component: